 While working with large Microsoft Excel, sometimes we need to search for some data.
 Creating a searchable database in Excel is an easy task.
 This is a time-saving task also.
 Today, in this article, we’ll learn two quick and suitable ways to create a searchable database in Excel effectively with appropriate illustrations.

-2 Suitable Ways to Create a Searchable Database in Excel
+Watch Video – Create a Searchable Database in Excel

-Let’s assume we have an Excel large worksheet that contains the information about several Students of Armani School and College.
-The name of the Students, their Identification Numbers, and the CGPA obtained by the Students are given in Columns B, C, and D respectively.
+Let’s assume we have an Excel large worksheet that contains information about several Students of Armani School and College.
+The names of the Students, their Identification Numbers, and the CGPA obtained by the Students are given in Columns B, C, and D respectively.
 We can easily create a searchable database by using FILTER, ISNUMBER, and SEARCH functions.
 We also use a VBA code to create a searchable database.
 Here’s an overview of the dataset for today’s task.

-1. Combine FILTER, ISNUMBER, and SEARCH Functions to Create a Searchable Database in Excel
+1. Combine FILTER, ISNUMBER and SEARCH Functions to Create a Searchable Database in Excel

 First, we will create a searchable database using FILTER, ISNUMBER, and SEARCH functions.
 Let’s follow the instructions below to create a searchable database!